farhadnawaz/CLF-CBF-NODE/README.md

 # CLF-CBF-NODE

+This repo contains the code base for the below project, which is accepted to appear in [ICRA 2024](https://2024.ieee-icra.org/).

+## Paper
+Farhad Nawaz, Tianyu Li, Nikolai Matni, Nadia Figueroa, Learning Complex Motion Plans using Neural ODEs with Safety and Stability Guarantees.  	arXiv:2308.00186 [cs.RO] (2024) (available at https://arxiv.org/abs/2308.00186).

 **TL;DR**: We learn the motions of wiping and stirring tasks from 3 demonstrations, and generate safe, reactive plans online at 1 KHz that converge to a target trajectory.
 Project webpage: https://sites.google.com/view/lfd-neural-ode/home

-## Paper
-<a id="1">[1]</a>
-Farhad Nawaz, Tianyu Li, Nikolai Matni, Nadia Figueroa, Learning Complex Motion Plans using Neural ODEs with Safety and Stability Guarantees.  	arXiv:2308.00186 [cs.RO] (2024) (available at https://arxiv.org/abs/2308.00186).

-This repo contains the code base for the above project, which is accepted to appear in [ICRA 2024](https://2024.ieee-icra.org/).

 <table>
   <tr>